revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

 <details> <summary><b>Show Answer</b></summary>

 > Data abstraction is the process of hiding certain details and showing only essential information to the user.
-> In java Abstraction can be achieved in two ways
+> In java Abstraction can be achieved in two ways:
 > 1. By creating an abstract class with abstract methods.
 (0 to 100%)
 > 2. By creating an interface with abstract methods.(100%)
 > The abstract keyword is a non-access modifier, used for classes and methods.